lyra/webview-payment-sparkjava-integration-sample/README.md

-This repository shows how to implement a merchant server in order to successfully perform a payment by WebView using [PayZen Payment Platform](https://www.payzen.eu).
+The aim of this repository is to explain how to easily implement a merchant server in order that will be used from a webview mobile payment integration.

 * This example uses [Spark](http://sparkjava.com/) framework that allows to create a simple server easily
 * In order to perform a Post HTTP call easily, this example uses HttpClient (https://hc.apache.org/httpcomponents-client-ga/index.html)
-* More information about implementation on our online documentation here -> https://payzen.io/fr-FR/form-payment/m-payment/sitemap.html

 ## Table of contents